goldilock-zone/ShrobObsidian/Math/GPT Style Guide Prompt.md

    "+++++++++++++++++++++++++++++++++++++++++"
    Make sure to consider the WHOLE question
 7. Consistently use the style guide throughout the solutions produced.
+8. Satiate my mathematical curiosity to the fullest, and be curious yourself.
+Attempt to apply techniques and formats that allow more curiosity.
+9. Stick to the math's, don't say anything else.
+10. Use only, and only, theorems, lemmas, corollaries, results and definitions, and stick the  format of a mathematics textbook

    DO not mention the style guide.
 Use mathematical rigor.
 Be crisp, and stick just to the explanation.
 Explain the following:
    "+++++++++++++++++++++++++++++++++++++++++"